 Lots of dogs also enjoy squeaky toys or ones that make other interesting noises.
 These toys tap into the dog’s instinctual prey drive and can also be soothing for some puppies.

-Many chew toys for puppies are infused with flavors, like meat or peanut butter.
+Many of the best chew toys for puppies are infused with flavors, like bacon flavor or peanut butter.
 These can make the toy more enticing for your pup.

 Infused flavors can also give your dog the sensation of licking a tasty treat without the calorie intake and mess.
-Flavors are never going to beat real (dog-safe) peanut butter though!
+Flavored chew toys are never going to beat real (dog-safe) peanut butter though!

 Gentle games of tug can be lots of fun.
 They are great for strengthening your bond, redirecting mouthing behavior, and teaching impulse control.

 When selecting a tug toy, make sure it’s long enough to avoid your puppy accidentally nipping your hand when playing.
-It’s also important not to be too vigorous, as this can injure your puppy’s teeth or neck.
+It’s also important not to be too vigorous with your dog’s toy, as this can injure your puppy’s teeth or neck.

 Many toys are fun for puppies, but there are a few that new pet parents should avoid.
 These include:

 Keep in mind that you may need to replace toys as your dog grows and their drives change.
-For example, a soft toy with a squeaker might have been great for a young puppy, but an older dog may quickly destroy it.
+For example, a soft toy with a squeaker might have been great for a young puppy, but an older dog who enjoys chewing may quickly destroy it.

-Tip: Does your puppy seem to be scared, wary, or disinterested in his toys?
+Tip: Does your dog seem to be scared, wary, or disinterested in his toys?
 If so, read our guide to why dogs may not like toys.

 Toys are essential for your puppy’s development.
-They provide an outlet for natural behaviors, strengthen your bond, keep your puppy mentally stimulated, and are an appropriate chewing item during the teething stage.
+They provide an outlet for natural behaviors, strengthen your bond, keep your pup mentally stimulated, and are an appropriate chewing item during the teething stage.

 There’s always going to be some trial and error when choosing puppy toys.
 Puppies have different motivators, so you’ll need to find toys that match your dog’s tastes and drives.
 It’s always a good idea to provide a variety of types, as different toys enrich your pet in different ways.